garywige/axicom-scripting-training/Lesson 3/README.md

 But, what about our other features?
 If you examine the `Get-Help Copy-Item` output, you will see that it has a `-Force` parameter that we can use for our OverwriteAll mode.
 Boom, that's 2 features down, and 2 to go.
 How about OverwriteNone?
 We would need a way to test if a file exists or not.
 Googling "powershell test if file exists" will quickly bring up pages referencing `Test-Path`, which does exactly what we want.

 One more to go.
 How do we implement OverwriteOld?
 We would need a way to compare the modified dates on files.
 That sounds complicated!
 If you do some research on how to find file modified dates in PowerShell, you will probably find a lot of people recommending the `Get-Item` cmdlet.
-This is similary to the `Get-ChildItem` cmdlet and it appears to output the same *type* of data.
+This is similar to the `Get-ChildItem` cmdlet and it appears to output the same *type* of data.
 And what *type* is that exactly?
 Let's find out!
 Open up a PowerShell Window and type this in:

 ```
 $item = Get-Item .\